 With our proprietary NEXBTL technology, renewable products can be refined flexibly from a wide variety of low-quality raw materials while the end-products retain their high quality.

-Efficient utilization of waste and residue materials is a key part of circular economy.
-Making high-quality products from waste and residue raw materials is an example of efficient use of resources.
-It provides also one of the key means to reduce the pressure to clear new areas of land for the cultivation or production of virgin raw materials.
+Efficient utilization of wastes and residues is one of the cornerstones of the circular economy.
+Producing high-quality products from waste and residue raw materials is an example of efficient use of resources.
+It provides also one of the key means to reduce the pressure to clear new areas of land for the cultivation or production of virgin raw materials for various uses.

 Animal fat from food industry waste